Security

 Money given to congress participants and other supporters of Russia is meant to destabilize Moldova, say observers.

-Moldova has a problem with "illegal political financing" of pro-Russian parties, agreed Andrei Curararu of Chisinau, an analyst of European integration, security and the fight against corruption with the WatchDog.md website.
+Moldova has a problem with "illegal political financing" of pro-Russian parties, agreed Andrei Curăraru of Chisinau, an analyst of European integration, security and the fight against corruption with the WatchDog.MD website.

 Those parties are receiving "up to $3 million a month illegally," he told Kontur, quoting police.